BSG AI Task Force

 AI in IBD

 The AI in IBD subgroup of the BSG AI Task Force is formed to promote research and development in the utilisation of artificial intelligence and machine learning applications for the diagnosis and management of patients with Inflammatory Bowel Disease.
 We are an inclusive and welcoming group seeking collaboration from all members of the UK IBD community.
 We hope to progress the applications of AI in the understanding of the pathogenesis of IBD, diagnostics, treatment response, and prognostication.
 In addition, we hope to harness the power of AI in optimising IBD care pathways.
 We will collaborate with existing research groups, research registry platforms, and with industry.
-The AI in IBD group, led by Prof Sebastian (lead) and Dr Johanne Brooks-Warburton (deputy lead), welcome enquiries to collaborate on upcoming projects by contacting shaji.sebastian4@nhs.net or Johanne.brooks@nhs.net.
+The AI in IBD group, led by Prof Sebastian (lead) and Dr Johanne Brooks-Warburton (deputy lead), welcome enquiries to collaborate on upcoming projects by contacting [email protected] or [email protected].

 Professor Laurence Lovat invited to lead the AI Task Force

 I am delighted and honoured to take up the chair of this new and very important task force on behalf of the research committee of the BSG.
 There is no doubt that our working practices will be impacted significantly by the rapid deployment of artificial intelligence systems into our working life in the next few years.
+It is important that the BSG helps to lead the conversation on what is needed and the way it is implemented.